Expat Interview on Richard Bexon on Being The Expat Entrepreneur

-Today we meet Richard Bexon, a British expatriate who left Surrey in the United Kingdom to live in his wife’s home country of Costa Rica.
+Today we meet Richard Bexon, a British expatriate who left Surrey in the United Kingdom to live in his wife’s Costa Rica home country.
 Richard has since put his passion for the country and travel to good use and has started his own successful travel agency that arranges bespoke tours and itineraries for people who want to explore Costa Rica.
-Here he shares some practical tips as to how expatriates who have their own business ideas can translate their dreams into reality.
+Here he shares some practical tips on how expatriates who have their own business ideas can translate their dreams into reality.

 Please tell us where you are originally from and what prompted you to move overseas?